Photo: Brette Little

 About SaltyPay

-SaltyPay came to life in Jan, 2021, after many months of pondering how to best make a positive impact on Salt Spring Island businesses and the wider community.
+SaltyPay came to life in Jan, 2021, after months of pondering how to best make a positive impact on Salt Spring Island’s business and wider community, having moved here from Vancouver in 2019.

-Marc Weber is the founder of SaltyPay and runs the day-to-day; partner Solana Rompre will lead SaltyPay’s community initiatives; and son Zevi is Chief Cuteness Officer, also in charge of snacks.
+Marc Weber is the founder of SaltyPay and runs the day-to-day.
+His partner, Solana Rompre — who grew up in beautiful Burgoyne Bay — manages SaltyPay’s community initiatives.
+And sons Zevi and Ezzy (man, we need a new picture!) are SaltyPay’s joint Chief Cuteness Officers, also in charge of snacks.

-Inspired by companies like TOMS and Ben & Jerry's — and by the collective spirit of Salt Spring — Marc wanted to radically rethink how a merchant services company could operate and act in a small community.
-In the end, the answer was simple: Give half of all revenue back to local non-profits.
-Effectively, we want to turn people’s point of sale into a point of giving that brings both the customer and merchant into a giving partnership with SaltyPay in order to benefit the wider community.
+Inspired by companies like TOMS and Ben & Jerry's — and by the collective spirit of Salt Spring — Marc wanted to rethink (on a much smaller scale) how a payments company could operate and act in a small community.
+In the end, the answer was simple: Put half of SaltyPay’s profits back into the community.
+You could say we want to turn people’s point of sale into a point of giving.

-Our goals are ambitious.
-By 2025, we aim to have an ongoing donation stream of $10,000 annually that can support multiple projects in a sustainable way.
-We want to be a model for how other companies in our industry can operate in small community.
+By 2030, we aim to have an ongoing donation stream of $10,000 annually that can support multiple island events and initiatives in a sustainable way.
+We want to be a model for how other companies in our industry can operate in a small community.

-For now, though, we will focus firmly on our humble beginnings here on the island.
-We are thrilled to have several merchants on board already and look forward to engaging with more business owners and non-profits in the coming months.
+We are thrilled to have several merchants on board already and look forward to engaging with more business owners and non-profits in the coming years.

 About Marc

 Founder Marc Weber has worked in sales and business development in the payment processing industry since 2017, following a long career in communications and journalism.
-He is vice president of Vancouver-based Baseline Payments, who support 1,700 merchants across Canada and into the U.S. processing a combined $2B in annual transactions.
-SaltyPay is his passion project.
+He is vice president of Vancouver-based Baseline Payments, who support 2,000+ merchants across Canada and into the U.S., processing over $2B in annual transactions.
+SaltyPay is his passion project here on island.

 Born in Cape Town and raised in England and Vancouver, Marc moved to Salt Spring with partner Solana in May, 2019.
-Son Zev followed five months later and they look forward to raising a family together here.
+Son Zev followed five months later and Ezra joined the party in 2022.
 When he’s not working or dadding, Marc can be found at the local tennis courts, grumbling about Tottenham’s form over a nice coffee, or jumping in a lake.

 About Solana

-Born and raised on Salt Spring — in beautiful Burgoyne Bay — Solana’s passion for art took her to SFU, where she studied art and culture, and then into the working world as an exhibition manager for various organizations.
-She returned to Salt Spring to manage Artcraft in 2019, before transitioning to life as a full-time supermom.
+Born on Lasqueti Island and raised on Salt Spring, Solana’s passion for art took her to SFU, where she studied art and culture, and then into the working world as an exhibition manager for various organizations.
+She returned to Salt Spring to manage Artcraft in 2019, before shifting into life as a full-time supermom.
 She looks forward to working with SaltyPay’s community partners to create something that is sustainable and meaningful.